arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

 ..
 Note::

-   You may have noticed that the same parameters can be set both at the cell level and at the model level.
+   You may notice that the same parameters can be set both at the cell level and at the model level.
 This is intentional.
 The model parameters apply to all the cells in a model, whereas the cell parameters apply only to that specific cell.